9th8/up-to-date-real-world-haskell/8-efficient-file-processing-regular-expressions-and-file-name-matching.md

 ```

 A failed match is represented by the value `-1` as the first element of
-the tuple (the match offset) if we\'ve asked for a single tuple, or an
+the tuple (the match offset) if we've asked for a single tuple, or an
-empty list if we\'ve asked for a list of tuples.
+empty list if we've asked for a list of tuples.

 ``` screen
 ghci> "eleemosynary" =~ pat :: (Int,Int)